Submission and Headship in the Home where I Grew Up - Desiring God - Week of 6/11

 Submission and Headship in the Home where I Grew Up

-Last Sunday's message was on the meaning of submission in marriage.
+This message was on the meaning of submission in marriage.
 I did not have time for this closing illustration.
 So consider this an application at the end of that message.
 The point is that my mother's submissive role in relation to my father was not owing to lesser competencies.
 It was owing to the God-given nature of manhood and womanhood and how they are designed in marriage to display the covenant relationship between Christ and the church.

 I grew up in a home where my father was away for about two-thirds of each year.
 He was an evangelist.
 He held about twenty-five crusades each year ranging in length from one to three weeks.
 He would leave on Saturday, be gone for one to three weeks, and come home on Monday afternoon.
 I went to the Greenville airport hundreds of times.
 And some of the sweetest memories of my childhood are the smile of my father's face as he came out of the plane and down the steps and almost ran across the runway to hug me and kiss me (no skyways in those days).